blagerweij/dotfiles/README.md

 This step should also install the XCode Command Line Tools, which includes Git.
 You'll need Git installed for the next steps.

+### Install oh-my-zsh

+This step is optional, but is required if you're using Oh-My-Zsh.
+It's not installed using Homebrew, so you'll need to install this manually:

+    sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

-### Setup your private key
+### Setup your SSH private key

-Goto the website of the password manager of your choice (e.g. bitwarden.com) to grab your private key, save in .ssh
+If you want to copy your private key from your old machine, then goto the website of the password manager of your choice (e.g. bitwarden.com) to grab your private key, save in .ssh
+Alternatively, you can create a new keypair, and configure the private key in your Git repository.
+You'll need to have a properly configured Git client, so you can clone the dotfiles repository.

 ### Clone your dotfiles

-First clone your dotfiles into a bare repository in a "dot" folder of your $HOME, then checkout the actual content from the bare repository to your $HOME:
+First clone your dotfiles into a bare repository in a "dotfiles" folder of your $HOME, then checkout the actual content from the bare repository to your $HOME: (the git repository url is an example)

-    git clone --bare <git-repo-url> $HOME/.dotfiles
+    git clone --bare git@github.com:blagerweij/dotfiles $HOME/.dotfiles
     alias dot='git --git-dir=$HOME/.dotfiles --work-tree=$HOME'
     dot config --local status.showUntrackedFiles no
     dot checkout